thisisjofrank/sandboxes-demo/README.md

 - Deno - as the backend runtime
 - Oak - as the middleware framework for the API
 - Deno Deploy - to host the code sandbox
-- Deno Subhosting - to host the code _executed using the sandbox_
+- Deno Sandboxes - to host the code _executed using the sandbox_

 This is a stack that'll work if you want to build something like _CodePen_, _Glitch_, _JSFiddle_, or Edge Functions (Cloudflare, Vercel etc).